 If you have a SUSE Linux Enterprise Server operating system that is obtaining resources from an IBM i partition on your source server and you intend to create a SUSE Linux Enterprise Server partition on your target server, you must complete several steps.
-Completing these steps ensures that your Linux operating system migrates successfully.
-To find what levels of SUSE Linux Enterprise Server are supported, see IBM Prerequisite (http://www-912.ibm.com/e\dir/eServerPrereq.nsf).
+To find what levels of SUSE Linux Enterprise Server are supported, see IBM Prerequisite (http://www-912.ibm.com/e_dir/eServerPrereq.nsf).